 “A full Church enjoyed ‘H.M.S.Pinafore’ which was a real novelty, taking us back to an age free from television, cinema, and computers.
 A miniature theatre linked to a screen for clearer vision with wonderful music and sound effects.
 We were amusingly entertained, as indeed our forefathers would have been, if they were fortunate enough.”

 “At first I thought this was just a ‘quaint’ entertainment.
-Then an hour later I realised I had totally forgotten the actors were simply paper and card figures.
+Then half an hour later I realised I had totally forgotten the actors were simply paper and card figures.
 I thoroughly believed they were real.”

 "Utterly enchanting - there is nothing more that can be said."